Dahshoury-sudo/My-Projects/README.md

-# These Project Was Made By "MohamedFouad"
+# These Projects Were Made By "Mohamed Fouad"